 When introduced to BDSM, it is quite common to feel as if you have entered into a whole new world of things you have never seen before and all you know is that you want to try EVERYTHING!

 Aftercare is as important as a play itself.
 I have even written aftercare into contracts before, because inadequate aftercare can have detrimental consequences for the bottom.
 Aftercare should form part of the play negotiations.
+Both top and bottom should know what is expected of each other with special care taken where the play will be a new experience.

 When starting to explore BDSM, remember that there’s no need to rush to create your own perfectly stocked dungeon room.
 To begin, you could try being blindfolded and let your partner tickle you with a feather, or lightly stroke your skin with a flogger.
 If that turns you on, move towards slightly racier bondage play, like binding wrists with a silk tie or, a massage candle being dripped on your skin, or exploring the sensation of playful spanking.